jeevanchavan/Snake-Game/README.md

-# Snake-Game
-I have created a snake game to improve my js logic.

 # Snake-Game 🐍

 A simple Snake game built with plain JavaScript, HTML, and CSS — to improve my JS and DOM skills.